ntoll/ntoll.github.io/posts/why-computers-5.md

 Our perception of time depends on a sense of scale or, perhaps more accurately, tempo.
-Each of the following eight images shows a different snapshot of a stick man running.
+Each of the following eight images shows a different snapshot of a stick man.

 ![Individual frames for a running man animation](/images/running_frames.png)

 Yet if we repeatedly and speedily place them on top of each other, we no longer see eight individual images, but a single image **in motion**.
-In fact, because we can't help but add meaning, we see a stick man in motion.
+In fact, because we can't help but add meaning, we see a stick man running.

 ![Running stick man animation](/images/running.gif)